mango-engineer/mac-setup/README.md

 - Your existing `.zshrc` is backed up to `~/.zshrc.backup.TIMESTAMP`
 - Add personal configs to the bottom of `~/.zshrc` (under "Personal Customizations")

+### Cursor IDE Configuration
+- Extensions are automatically installed from `cursor-extensions.txt`
+- Settings and keybindings are restored from backup files
+- Existing configurations are backed up before restoration

 ## ✨ Features

 - Idempotent (safe to run multiple times)